-As outlined in the previous section our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decisionmaking on the job.
+As outlined in the previous section our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
 Employees are required to be familiar with the Code and all Group policies, to apply them every day and ask questions if they are ever unsure of the correct action to take.

 As part of our Speak Up Policy, there is also a 'Speak Up' Service in place.
-The Speak Up Service is run by an independent third party and allows anyone to raise a concern across all key communication channels, including telephone, email and online.
+The Speak Up service is run by an independent third party and allows anyone to raise a concern across all key communication channels, including telephone, email and online.
 It is available in 21 languages, 24/7/365 and provides confidentiality and/or anonymity and assurance of non-retaliation.

 It is the responsibility of our local Management and HR teams in our sites to build awareness of Smurfit Kappa's Code of Conduct and Speak Up service for their current staff and any new joiners.
-Our objective is to ensure that in every site, each of our employees is aware of our Code of Conduct and Speak Up service in order to encourage transparency and to promote a transparent and trustworthy workplace.
+Our objective is to encourage transparency and to promote a transparent and trustworthy workplace.
 Every case reported using the Speak Up service is carefully processed and analysed against a set of basic criteria, that help us decide if corrective action is required to mitigate further risks.